mchmarny/next19/SVR303/README.md

 Cloud Run takes images, in this demo we will show you how to create your service image and deploy it to Cloud Run using Cloud Build

 * MaxpPime (http://maxprime.next.demome.tech/)
-  * Highlight release number
+  * Highlight release number, follow link
-  * Follow link to github (https://github.com/mchmarny/maxprime)
-  * Create a release (release-v0.0.*)
+  * Create new release (release-v0.0.*)
-  * Show build file (/deployments/next-demo-build.yaml)
 * Cloud Build in console (https://console.cloud.google.com/cloud-build/builds?project=s9-demo)
-  * Show build progress (don't watch, will take longer)
+  * Detail on build, Show progress (don't watch, will take longer)
-* Walk through the flow in overview
+* Overview Cloud Build Integration
 ![Cloud Build Integration](img/cb.png "Cloud Build Integration")
-* Back to browser to show new version in maxprime (http://maxprime.next.demome.tech/)
+* Back to browser to show new release version

 ### Demo 2 - Cloud Build Notification Events in Slack